 Here are a few tips to help increase your exposure in an ever automated landscape:

-Linkedin is most commonly utilized at as a networking tool, it can be very useful in other aspects of your job search.
+Linkedin is most commonly utilized as a networking tool, it can be very useful in other aspects of your job search.
 Linkedin is a digital version of your resume on steroids.
 More specifically you can make your Linkedin profile much more robust than a traditional resume.
-For examples your connections can “endorse” you for certain skills you’ve acquired.
-In addition, professional contacts can write recommendations of your work right there on your profile for all potential employers to see.
+For examples, your connections can “endorse” you for certain skills you’ve acquired.
+In addition, professional contacts can write recommendations for your work right there on your profile for all potential employers to see.

 Linkedin is another way to bypass the black hole of corporate HR sites.
 IF there are prospective folks you want to work for can be searched via LinkedIn for specific points of connection.
 You can search for folks you that in your extended network that either worked or currently work at the company you want to work for.
 You can also join industry groups who may have members who work at prospective employers.